-Use-based maintenance is maintenance that is triggered by time, meter, or event.
+- Use-based maintenance is triggered by time, meter, or event.
 Changing the oil in your car every 3,000 miles is an example of use-based maintenance.
 You simply replace the oil at a given interval.

 How to Choose the Right Asset Maintenance Policy

 There are several factors you ought to consider before choosing a maintenance policy for an asset, such as the following:

 - Asset reliability

 For some assets, the risk of failure is too huge from a liability perspective, so a failure-based maintenance policy wouldn’t be an appropriate choice.
 The costs of a maintenance policy are also important to consider.
 Condition-based maintenance is the most expensive because it requires regular inspection and maintenance work as well as a one-time investment in equipment, such as sensors and monitoring equipment.
 Avoiding asset failure with a condition-based maintenance policy is recommended if an asset’s failure could lead to safety risks or a loss of reputation and sales.
 While it’s less costly upfront to set up a use-based maintenance policy, it could be more expensive in the long run since use-based maintenance is performed regularly, regardless of an asset’s condition.